Folios That Combine Photos & Text to Tell A Story

 Dolly Sods & Canaan Valley: shape of light & color

 Joseph Henry specializes in depicting northern landscapes that include sub-arctic tundra areas in the Canaan Valley region, Canada and Alaska.
 Forty of my Dolly Sods images were displayed in a 5-month one-man show at the Carnegie Museum of Natural History in 2007.
 I have been closely observing Dolly Sods for 30 years.

 My compositions result from applying the principles of visual design.
 I strive to balance graphic elements in the scene.
 I tend to focus on the exquisite beauty of the flora to the exclusion highly panoramic landscapes.
-I find that I spend hours working a subject to understand the view that best conveys my response.
-Many of the photos here resulted from revisiting the same scene many times over a period of years.
 The pursuit of good light is central to the efforts of all nature photographers.
 Claude Monet devoted much of the latter part of his career to the expressing the "envelope."
 By that he meant the interaction of light and atmospheric conditions with his subject.
 For me this means experiencing landscapes under diverse weather conditions as well as different light angles.
 Drama in photographs is as much about the light and weather as the composition.

 Dr. Henry was formerly professor and chairperson of chemical engineering at both WVU and ASU.
 He lives in Canaan Valley.